redhat-italy/jdg-quickstarts/playground/README.md

      Put an object (id, value) in the grid.

 putIfAbsent|putifabsent|pia id value
-     Modify an id object with value.
+     Put an object (id, value) in the grid if not already present

 locate id
      Locate an object in the grid.